-Our guidance on February 6, 2020 for the fiscal 2020 second half and full year ending June 30, 2020 reflected the best information available to us at the time, as well as our best estimates about the pace of recovery of our then-impacted businesses.
+Our guidance on February 6, 2020, for the fiscal 2020 second half and full-year ending June 30, 2020 reflected the best information available to us at the time, as well as our best estimates about the pace of recovery of our then-impacted businesses.
 However, most retail stores in North America and Europe are now closing, and our global business is more broadly impacted by COVID-19 than we initially expected.
-As a result, we are withdrawing our previous guidance that we no longer expect to meet.
+As a result, we are withdrawing the previous guidance that we no longer expect to meet.
 We expect to provide an update regarding the impacts of COVID-19 on our business and our recovery plans when we report our next earnings scheduled for May 1, 2020.

 Nordstrom (8k – 3/17)